Skip to main content Skip to footer

 • Rob Galvin, TBLS Board Certified in Child Welfare Law, Attorney for Parents and Children in Central Texas

-• Tracy Harting, CWLS, TBLS Board Certified in Child Welfare Law, Attorney for Parents and Children in Williamson County
+• Tracy Harting, CWLS, TBLS Board Certified in Child Welfare Law, Family Justice Division Chief, Williamson County Attorney's Office

 • Amanda Lockhart, TBLS Board Certified in Child Welfare Law, Attorney for Parents and Children in Brazos County